Jsushi07/Town-Of-Us-R/README.md

-## *Note: This repository is an unofficial continuation of Town of Us due to the original repository being discontinued.*
+## *Note: This repository is an unofficial continuation of Town of Us Reactivated*

 ![LOGO](./Images/TOU-logo.png)
 ![Roles](./Images/Roles.png)

-An Among Us mod that adds a bunch of roles, modifiers and game settings
+An Among Us mod that adds a bunch of roles, modifiers and game settings based off Town of Us Reactivated.

 Join our [Discord](https://discord.gg/ugyc4EVUYZ) if you have any problems or want to find people to play with!